shinesoleil/orderingThird/README.md

 * ###/products/{productId}

 1. return 200 when GET by productId
+e: 5 min
+r: 6 min

 2. return 404 when GET by productId fails